I love teacup breeds and enjoy educating others about these dogs.

-There are many differing opinions on the subject, some of which are completely opposite of each other, but the general idea is this: A teacup dog is a dog which is small enough that, at birth, can fit into the interior of a teacup.
-So, in other words, a really, really small dog.
+There are many differing opinions on what a teacup dog breed is and some of which are completely opposite of each other.
+The general definition is a dog which is small enough that it can fit into the interior of a teacup at birth.
+In other words, we are talking about an extremely small dog.

-The different opinions on the matter are ones that state that teacup dogs in fact don't even exist; they are instead just a different name for the already established miniature dogs, toy dogs, and pocket-size dogs.
-It is believed that the name teacup dogs is just a marketing ploy to sell more of the toy dogs, which have recently started to become unpopular.
+The different opinions on the matter are ones that state that teacup dogs don't even exist; they are just a different name for the already established miniature dogs, toy dogs, and pocket-size dogs.
+It is believed that the term "teacup" dog is just a marketing ploy to sell more of the toy dogs, which have recently started to become unpopular.

-The truth is is that it's half and half.
+The truth is that it's half and half.
 Half of the teacup dogs you see advertised today are just normal toy dogs or, in some cases, a runt version of the normal breed.
 The other half, however, are actually teacup dogs.
-So how do you know the difference?
+So, how do you know the difference?

 You just need to have the right information.

-Yes, teacup beagles are a breed of teacup dog, albeit they are a tad controversial.
-But they do exist; you can, if you really want, get a mini beagle walking around your house.
+Yes, teacup Beagles are a breed of teacup dog, albeit they are a tad controversial.
+However, they certainly exist.
+You can actually have a mini-Beagle walking around your house if you really wanted to.
 You should, however, know a few things about them first.

-- The first technique is called Inbreeding, or inbreeding continuously.
-What this means is that runts of two litters of beagles will be bred together in hopes that their litter will be much smaller; then this process will be repeated with the new litter and so on and so on, until a litter with 'teacup' beagles exists.
+- The first technique is called inbreeding or inbreeding continuously.
+What this means is that runts of two litters of Beagles will be bred together in hopes that their litter will be much smaller; then this process will be repeated with the new litter and so on, until a litter with 'teacup' Beagles exists.
 The major downfall with this technique is health issues—by breeding the runts, the unhealthiest and weakest puppies of the litter, you are going against nature itself.
-The chances of passing down 'bad' traits is much higher with in breeding.
+The chances of passing down bad traits is much higher with inbreeding.

 - The second technique isn't as common and is harder to pull off.
-It is called cross breeding and it is when you take a beagle and cross breed it with a much smaller dog; for example if you bred a beagle with a Pomeranian you are likely to have litter that is much smaller than a beagle but bigger than a Pomeranian.
-This is more of a science and isn't as sure of a process as inbreeding; although it has been found that is successful there are much fewer health problems.
+It is called crossbreeding.
+This happens when you take a beagle and crossbreed it with a much smaller dog.
+For example, if you bred a beagle with a Pomeranian, you are likely to have a litter that is much smaller than a beagle, but bigger than a Pomeranian.
+This is more of a science and isn't as sure of a process as inbreeding.
+Although it has been found that, if successful, there are much fewer health problems when crossbreeding.

 - Beagles will eat a lot.
 Be wary of what kind of food you have laying around the house.

-- Love to walk; need a lot of exercise.
+- Beagles love to walk; they need a lot of exercise.

-- Difficult to house train but if trained properly are amazing pets.
+- They are difficult to house train, but if trained properly, they are amazing pets.

 The teacup Boston Terrier also exists as a teacup dog breed.
 It is bred the same way the teacup Beagle is bred—which was mentioned above.
-They are usually a smaller teacup dog than the Beagle, as well as much healthier and longer-lived dog.
+They are usually a smaller teacup dog than the Beagle, as well as a much healthier and longer-lived dog.
 This unusual strength and durability makes them one of the most popular teacup dogs.

-- May become very stubborn if not trained at an early age.
+- Boston Terriers may become very stubborn if not trained at an early age.

-- They are a very mailable dog; train them and they can be whatever you want them to be.
-Guard dog, solitary companion... it's all possible.
+- They are a very malleable dog; train them, and they can be whatever you want them to be.
+Guard dog, solitary companion, it's all possible.

-- If not housebroken properly may develop what is called the 'Napoleon' Complex.
+- If not housebroken properly, they may develop what is called the Napoleon Complex.
 This entails that they may think they are bigger then they actually are, resulting in some unnecessary fights.

 - Tend to bark at anything.

-You can call the Maltese breed anything you'd like, but the truth is they are both a teacup dog, and a toy dog.
-The name is interchangeable; if you want a really small dog to keep you company, a dog that won't shed as much as normal dogs, but a dog that is likley to be more prone to health problems, then the teacup, toy, Maltese is for you.
+You can call the Maltese breed anything you'd like, but the truth is that they are both a teacup dog and a toy dog.
+The name is interchangeable; if you want a really small dog to keep you company, a dog that won't shed as much as normal dogs, but a dog that is likely to be more prone to health problems, then the teacup or toy Maltese is for you.

-- A very trusting dog that will never run away.
+- It is a very trusting dog breed that will never run away.

-- May bark excessively if not trained properly.
+- They may bark excessively if not trained properly.

-The teacup Pomeranian is just like the teacup Maltese is that there is gray area in how you want to classify them.
+The teacup Pomeranian is just like the teacup Maltese in that there is gray area in how you want to classify them.
 A Pomeranian, like the Maltese, is already a very small dog.
 It's physical specifications—if you want to call them that—fall right under what a teacup dog would be.
 They are very small, not very tall, and very light dogs.
 They, in fact, have many of the same traits a teacup dog usually has.

-- Are eager to learn at an early age.
+- Pomeranians are eager to learn at an early age.

-- Need to train carefully; may develop bad habits.
+- They need to train carefully; may develop bad habits.